Public Meetings

 We understand the importance of Lake Pend Oreille to the community and lake users.

-While we continue our restricted operations to ensure we're operating in a safe and reliable manner, we realize these restrictions have on access to recreational opportunities and the economy in North Idaho in general.
+While we continue our restricted operations to ensure we're operating in a safe and reliable manner, we realize the effect they have had on residents' access to recreational opportunities and on the economy in North Idaho in general.

-Let us know how the restricted operations have affected you by emailing us at AFDpublicinput@usace.army.mil
+Let us know how these restrictions have affected you, by emailing us at: AFDpublicinput@usace.army.mil

 Help Us Improve Our Website!